 You'll also make a difference.
 Your knowledge of environmental science can be applied to important societal concerns in the management of wildlife and fisheries, protection and restoration of habitats, environmental law and policy and environmental education.
 Whether you're preparing for a career in education, research, consulting or natural resource management, you'll gain the knowledge, skills and experience needed to succeed.

-There are thousands of dollars in scholarships offered to students seeking a biology major from UW-Eau Claire.
+There are thousands of dollars in scholarships available for students seeking a biology degree from UW-Eau Claire.
 For those studying ecology and environmental biology specifically, we offer scholarships like the Kurt & Karen Fish Biology Research Scholarship.
-This $1,000 reward is given to an outstanding biology student studying and conducting undergraduate research in the area of ecology and environment.
+This $1,000 award is given to an outstanding ecology and environmental biology student conducting undergraduate research.

 Financial aid at UW-Eau Claire